ALTERNATIVE MEDICINE FOR ORAL CARE

 Hepar Sulph & Carbo Veg – For bad breath with gum infection

-Merc Sol – For bad breath with moist mouth
+Merc Sol – For bad breath with a moist mouth

-Nux Vomica – For bad breath in the morning and for person who feel cold
+Nux Vomica – For bad breath in the morning and for a person who feels cold

-Kreosote– For bath breath form decayed teeth or cavities
+Kreosote– For bad breath-form decayed teeth or cavities

-Pulsatilla – For bad breath with dry mouth
+Pulsatilla – For bad breath with a dry mouth

-Sulphur – For bath breath after eating and for patients who is hot-blooded with heated sensations in body
+Sulphur – For bad breath after eating and for patients who are hot-blooded with heated sensations in the body

 Apis Mellifica – Good for post-injection soreness after dental work.